Page Created 05/2003

 [Since the car is used on an out-and-back train that doesn't turn, markers will be installed on both ends.
 A DCC function-only decoder will be used to turn on the appropriate end markers for the train's direction.]

-Note in the first photo that the wiper tab has been bent 90 degrees and that the wiper has been trimmed so that it clears the insulating bushing on the wheel center.
+Note in the first photo above that the wiper tab has been bent 90 degrees and that the wiper has been trimmed so that it clears the insulating bushing on the wheel center.

-3. This photo shows the parts used on the unisulated side of the truck.
-Note that the screw is now brass.
+This photo shows the parts used on the uninsulated side of the truck.
+Note that the screw is now brass since it is not necessary to insulate this side from the truck frame.
 A separate wiper is used, one for each axle, because that is simpler.
 Note in the first photo that the wipers have been bent into a "gull wing" (anybody remember the F4U Corsair?) shape in order to clear the channel.

 Two wire runs come off the post.
 One run goes inside the body where it joins the lead from the front truck before being joined to the DCC decoder.
 The other wire run goes to a connector behind the unit.
 A similar connector comes forward from the front truck on the B unit.
 Thus the "electrical sides" of the A and B unit are joined together (left side to left side, etc.) to give 16 wheel pickup (8 wheels per side.)

-5. This view shows the wiper assembly separated from the truck.
+This view shows the wiper assembly separated from the truck.
 Several pieces of paper were inserted under the assembly to make things more visible.
 The dark pointed area through which one wire run passes is where the three pieces of paper meet.
 The main purpose of this photo is to show you the sequence of assembly of the wiper, and how the plastic block was machined for a compatible fit with the sideframe and bolster.

 CONTACTING ME